xaviermiles/web_sentiment_analysis/README.md

 ### Data Retrieval
 Methods to retrieve this data: Google BigQuery, raw data files, gdeltPyR Python package.

 Google BigQuery is a “serverless data analytics platform” which uses SQL syntax and charges for running queries.
 The GKG dataset is about 12.7 TB and is included as a publicly available dataset on BigQuery.
-BigQuery charges $5 / TB for on-demand pricing, and $1700-2000 / month for 100 “slots” of processing capacity (it is not clear how many slots would be necessary to handle 12.7 TB relatively quickly).
+BigQuery charges 5 USD/TB for on-demand pricing, and 2000 USD/month for 100 “slots” of processing capacity (it is not clear how many slots would be necessary to handle 12.7 TB relatively quickly).

 The GKG raw data files are zipped tab-delimited files (.csv.zip extensions) that can be downloaded from HTTP URL sites.
 The list of all available files from GDELT is included at http://data.gdeltproject.org/gdeltv2/masterfilelist.txt.
-The structure of the GKG file sites is http:///data.gdeltproject.org/gdeltv2/YYYYMMDDHHMMSS.gkg.csv.zip (using 24-hour date-time), and these are aggregated into 15-minute batches.
-For example, a GKG batch generated at 3:30PM on 03 February 2020 could be retrieved from http:///data.gdeltproject.org/gdeltv2/20200203153000.gkg.csv.zip.
+The structure of the GKG file sites is http://data.gdeltproject.org/gdeltv2/YYYYMMDDHHMMSS.gkg.csv.zip (using 24-hour date-time), and these are aggregated into 15-minute batches.
+For example, a GKG batch generated at 3:30PM on 03 February 2020 could be retrieved from http://data.gdeltproject.org/gdeltv2/20200203153000.gkg.csv.zip.

 The gdeltPyR Python package offers a simple interface to request the GKG dataset (and the other GDELT datasets).
 This works by creating parallel HTTP GET requests to the raw data files, so it tends to be very quick.
 The requests are restricted to entire days (ie. specifying dates NOT datetimes), but every 15-minute batch for the specified dates are returned.
 If requesting up to the current date, then it will return the dataset up to the latest 15-minute batch.
 It will print a warning message for invalid URLs (datetimes for which GDELT is missing data) or if no data is returned by a valid URL (not sure why this happens).